Vibe Coding Tools Compared: Cursor vs. Lovable vs. Kiro vs. Claude Code vs. Trae (2026)

 |---|---|---|

 These are not competitors – they solve different problems.
-Many teams use both: Lovable for the prototype, Cursor for the production version.
+Many teams use 2–3 tools in combination: Lovable for the prototype, Cursor for the production version, Kiro for spec-driven features.
+More details on each category in our Business App Builder Comparison and AI Website Builder Comparison.

 The Big Comparison